Turkish government increases pressure on social media | DW | 09.09.2021

 The government denies this: "Undermining freedom of communication has never been on our agenda," Bostanci told DW.
 "We want to work with all the relevant parties, propose a regulation and prevent disinformation."

-The new proposals will allow for fines of between one and ten million Turkish liras to be imposed on content considered by the government to be questionable.
+The new proposals will allow for fines of 1 to 10 million Turkish lira to be imposed on content considered by the government to be questionable.
 Critics say that this is yet another attack on freedom of speech.

 But critics of the Turkish government say that its policies regarding online media are more similar to those of autocratic countries such as China, Russia and India.